MMMZZZZ/Syntherrupter/README.md

 * Coil 5: PM4
 * Coil 6: PM6
 ### ADSR Sounds
 The sound can be selected by the MIDI command "Program Change".
 In your MIDI software you can select it by changing the instrument of the channel.

-At the time of writing (release v4.0.0) there are the following sounds available:
+The programs 1-63 can be modified by the user using the ADSR Editor.
+The programs 20-39 are stored in EEPROM.
+Unless modified by the user, they are simply constant ontime.
+All other programs have the following characteristics at startup:

 * Program 0 and all unlisted: No ADSR.
 Constant ontime (except for other effects like modulation).
 * Program 1: Roughly like a piano.
 Attack peaks to 1 (= not exceeding the given ontime)
 * Program 2: Sloooow rise, slow fall.
 Good for soft background, but too slow for shorter notes.
 Attack peaks to 1 (= not exceeding the given ontime)